ttreeagency/Moltin/README.md

 * Basic NodeType mixins to use any NodeTypes as a Product
 * Syncronize NodeType with the moltin product on workspace publishing
+* Use the PropertyMapper to convert Node to Product Properties
-* Use the PropertyMapper to convert Node to Product (so feel free to use your own TypeConverter, ex. you can generate your SKU, extract content for the description, ...)
+* Use the PropertyMapper to convert Node to Product SKU

 Next steps
 ----------